kitajchuk/clutch/README.md

 * S3_REGION — The region field for the S3 bucket
 * S3_ACCESS_KEY — The IAM role access key
 * S3_SECRET_KEY — The IAM role secret key

-### Install
-* Download this template
-* CD into the directory and run `npm run bootstrap`
-* Now run `npm start`

-This will load the Clutch example connected to a Prismic repository.
-Optionally, you can toggle the `api` config in `clutch.config.js` to see it work with a Contentful space.
-Magic...

-The following section will cover the differences between getting started with either [Prismic](#prismicio) or [Contentful](#contentful).